Maple syrup producers are gearing up for what they hope will be a sweet season.

-Mr. Yancey said he has heard of a few other Lewis County producers that have tapped already, but he wont be doing so until after temperatures rise.
+Mr. Yancey said he has heard of a few Lewis County producers who have tapped already, but he wont be doing so until after temperatures rise.

-While not getting an early start to the maple season, Mr. Yancey said that this winters heavy snow makes him more optimistic than other winters that were warmer and drier.
+While not getting an early start to the maple season, the Belfort producer said that this winters heavy snowfall makes him more optimistic than he has been for other winters that were warmer and drier.

 You come in with a better feeling after this kind of winter, he said.
 Hopefully, were getting the cold weather now rather than two weeks into the season, like we had last year.